jasonish/stamusctl/README.md

 `stamusctl compose` is the command used to manage the containerized Stamus stack deployement.

 - `init` is used to initiate configuration files
-  - `--folder ` to select folder to save configuration
+  - `--config ` to select folder to save configuration
   - `--values` to use a `values.yaml` as configuration
   - `--fromFile` to use a file as value for a specific key
   - `--apply` to relaunch the configuration